raygun101/MarkupKit/README.md

 Extensions to several UIKit classes that adapt their respective types for use in markup are also discusssed.

 ## LMViewBuilder
 `LMViewBuilder` is the class that is actually responsible for loading a MarkupKit document.
-It defines a single method that returns the deserialized view hierarchy:
+It defines the following class method, which, given a document name, owner, and optional root view, returns a deserialized view hierarchy:

     + (UIView *)viewWithName:(NSString *)name owner:(id)owner root:(UIView *)root;